Project Status

 Purpose of the Project

-The project will retrofit an existing volume control pond by adding a forebay and manufactured treatment device for pre-treatment, new wetland areas, and aeration to improve downstream water quality.
-The retrofit improvements will reduce pollutants from stormwater runoff before entering North Landing River.
-This project supports the implementation of the City’s Local Total Maximum Daily (TMDL) Phosphorus Action Plan.
+The project will retrofit an existing volume control pond by adding a forebay and manufactured treatment device (MTD) for pre-treatment, new wetland areas and aeration to improve downstream water quality.
+The retrofit improvements will reduce pollutants from stormwater runoff before entering the North Landing River.

 How the Project Achieves Purpose